evanbwong/Carbon/README.md

 # Carbon

 Actual repo, [here](https://github.com/GriffinWJones/Carbon).
-It's set up this way, because our workflow benefitted from primarily sharing files over managing git branches, and as such, I otherwise wouldn't be listed as a contributer on the actual repo.
-In particular, I worked on backend things like all of the account features and database integration.
+It's set up this way, because our workflow benefitted from primarily sharing files over managing git branches, and as such, I otherwise wouldn't be listed as a contributor on the actual repo.
+I specifically worked on frontend screens like the carpool bulletin where friends can request carpools from each other and the leaderboard where people can see who's been the most eco-friendly locally and globally.
 The devpost for the project can be found [here](https://devpost.com/software/carbon-6785gb).

 ## Screenshots